This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pantone Thread Color System

-Its universal codes guarantee consistency across brands, making it priceless for embroidery pros.
+Its universal codes simplify matching across brands, making it perfect for intricate designs or corporate logos.

 DMC Thread Color System

-DMC threads are a go-to for embroidery, offering over 500 shades with a user-friendly DMC numbering system.
+DMC threads are a favorite for embroidery, offering over 500 shades in a clear DMC code system.

-Organized by color families, their DMC Color Chart simplifies thread color matching.
+Organized by color families, their DMC Color Chart simplifies thread color matching for any project.

 Anchor Thread Color System